 The Scrum in Hardware Guide

 This Scrum in Hardware Guide was created by Joe Justice.
 Joe is President of Hardware at Scrum Inc. and the founder and CEO of Team WIKSIPEED.
-Joe’s work includes collaboration with Bosch, Microsoft, Toyota, Amazon, 3M, Ford, Boston Scientific, QuintilesIMS, Chevrolet, MIT, HP Labs, the founder of Xerox PARC, among hundreds of others, to ship products and services in one week sprints or less.
+Joe’s work includes collaboration with Bosch, Microsoft, Amazon, 3M, Ford, Boston Scientific, QuintilesIMS, Chevrolet, MIT, HP Labs, the founder of Xerox PARC, among hundreds of others, to ship products and services in one week sprints or less.
 Joe also delivers public Scrum in Hardware courses around the world.

 This guide is an early release draft.
 Please add any suggestions for improvement in the comments.